KenanFlagler Business School

 518 Applied Private Equity (3).
 Prerequisites, BUSI 502 and 517.
 Permission of the instructor.
 Explores, at a very advanced level, all stages of the management of a venture capital and private equity fund, from capital formation, deal sourcing, due diligence, monitoring and adding value, and exiting of a portfolio company.

 520 Advanced Spreadsheet Modeling for Business (3).
 Fundamental understanding of Excel required.
 Use critical thinking and advanced Excel features to create spreadsheet models of common business problems.
 Topics include flexible design, problem-solving, statistical analysis, charting, logic, reference functions, financial analysis, organizing data for complex analysis, what-if analysis, enhanced decision-making tools, troubleshooting workbooks, and VBA.

-524 Communication, Improvisation, and Business (3).
-Focuses on improving students’ soft skills, such as presenting, expressiveness, and interviewing, by applying the principles and techniques of improvisational theater.
+524 Applied Improvisation for Business Communication (3).
+Focuses on improving students' soft skills, such as presenting, expressiveness, and interviewing, by applying the principles and techniques of improvisational theater.
 Participants explore creativity, adaptation, awareness, self-confidence, risk taking, physicality, intuition, and teamwork.
 Students can stretch their abilities and discover things about themselves and others that are crucial to success.

 526 Leadership in Action (3).
 Permission of the department.
 Provides student leaders with practical leadership frameworks and tools; creates opportunities to apply these on the job as leaders; and provides individualized coaching, feedback, and mentoring.
 This is an applied learning course taught by a seasoned practitioner designed to accelerate each student's development and growth.